tomtatchell/vid-gif/README.md

 python3 vid-gif.py /path/to/your/movie/file.mov
 ```

-It will then handle the rest, outputting a gif the same resolution and frame rate of the source
+It will then handle the rest, outputting a gif the same resolution and frame rate as the source and into the source folder